 3. Raw Paws Virgin Organic Coconut Oil

-- 100% organic coconut oil: Chemical-free and safe for pets
+- 100% organic coconut oil: Cold-pressed and unrefined for purity

 - Topical or dietary use